saraho1123/saraho1123/README.md

   - I've also taught preschool and K-12.

 - ⚡  What I do besides code:
-  - camping/hiking/backpacking 🥾 ⛺️
+  - Camping/hiking/backpacking 🥾 ⛺️
-  - rock climbing 🧗‍♀️
+  - Rock climbing 🧗‍♀️
-  - road trips 🏞
+  - Road trips 🏞
-  - travel (hopefully again after we get through COVID!) 🗺
+  - Travel (hopefully again after we get through COVID!) 🗺

 - 📫  How to reach me: